AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The focus shift to another field when typing in the **[!UICONTROL Default Value]** field under the **[!UICONTROL Properties]** tab of the Content Fragment Editor (NPR-36992).

-* While filtering content fragment models under a specified path, omnisearch returns all nodes with cq:Template instead of returning paths and nodes only for the content fragment model (SITES-1453).
+* While filtering [!DNL Content Fragment] models under a specified path, [!DNL Experience Manager] search returns all nodes with `cq:Template` instead of returning paths and nodes only for the [!DNL Content Fragment] model (SITES-1453).
-* Content authors have to browse the conf structure to get to the list of content models to select the content model filter.
-This involves multiple clicks and lowers authoring efficiency (SITES-1401).
-* Content Fragments return null as the status of folders (SITES-1157).
+* Content Fragments return `null` as the status of folders (SITES-1157).
 * Experience manager does not provide the ability to disable and enable Content Fragment Models (SITES-1088).
 * When a user moves, rename, or deletes content fragments or media assets, the referenced content fragments are not automatically updated (SITES-196).
 * Pasting components from one page to another produces JavaScript errors (NPR-37030).